Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Radio emission from CSM produced by binary interaction

 The other density profiles follow an overall decline similar to a $\rho \propto r^{-2}$ wind, but with densities higher by orders of magnitude than that produced by typical assumptions of a $10^3~\mathrm{km}\ \mathrm{s}^{-1}$, $\dot{M}=10^{-5}\, M_{\odot}\ \mathrm{yr}^{-1}$ stellar wind, as motivated from Galactic Wolf-Rayet stars (\citealt{crowther2007}, black dotted line).
 This dense CSM extends to $\sim 10^{18}$ cm from the star, as expected for mass transfer due to stellar expansion initiated by the time of core C burning.

 For the H-poor models, only the CSM exterior to $10^{18}$ cm is H-rich, with H mass fraction of $X_H>0.1$.
+This H-rich material is lost in a phase of mass transfer with mass loss rates of $\sim 10^{-5}\, M_{\odot}\, \mathrm{yr}^{-1}$ at $\sim 10^4 $ yr before core collapse.
+Any mass lost much earlier than $10^4$ yr has had time to expand past $\gtrsim 10^{18}$ cm.
+In particular, material ejected during the mass loss phase that created the stripped star $\sim 10^6$ yr before core collapse will be too distant to impact the radio light curves on $\sim$ decade timescales of our interest.

 Varying the parameters $v_{\rm CSM}$ and $f_{\Omega}$ changes the density profile of the CSM, excluding regions dominated by the spherically-symmetric stellar wind.
 For smaller values of $f_{\Omega}$, the magnitude of the density profile is higher throughout by a factor of $f_{\Omega}^{-1}$.
 For larger values of $v_{\rm CSM}$, the density also decreases as the same CSM mass is spread across a larger volume, and features such as the dense shell move out to larger radii.